Google Analytics can be an incredibly powerful tool for optimizing your site’s user experience.

 This is a really important setting in your analytics that often gets forgotten.
 Internal stakeholders who aren’t representative of your target audience can often be looking at the site for content curation or reference purposes and skewing your data.
 After all, who can resist the temptation to go and have a look at that new content they were so proud of writing?

-You can prevent this by setting up a filter in Google Analytics to exclude all traffic from a certain IP address (namely your office or place of work).
+You can prevent this by setting up a filter in Google Analytics to exclude all traffic from a specific IP address (namely your office or place of work).
 It’s important to note that these filters aren’t retroactive, so I’d recommend this is the first thing you look into when setting up a new Google Analytics install.

 7. Use advanced segments

-In the example below, I’ve created an advanced segment for all elderly visitors who have made purchases using older versions of internet explorer.
+In the example below, I’ve created an advanced segment for all elderly visitors who have made purchases using older versions of Internet Explorer.

 8. Leverage search analytics

 Site search analytics are an extremely interesting and often overlooked way to see exactly what people are looking for on your site.
-They might seem like a no-brainer but I’d say about 90% of the analytics installs I’ve looked at didn’t have this set up – and it only takes about 30 seconds!
+They might seem like a no-brainer, but I’d say about 90% of the analytics installs I’ve looked at didn’t have this set up – and it only takes about 30 seconds!

 This is usually one of the first things I look at when doing a site audit, as it’s a very quick way to identify deficiencies in the site navigation or gaps in content.